 ESPN apologizes for showing video of woman flashing breast during Sugar Bowl broadcast

-NEW ORLEANS (AP) — ESPN apologized Monday night for a video clip of a woman bearing her breast that was shown during the broadcast of the Sugar Bowl in New Orleans.
+NEW ORLEANS (AP) — ESPN apologized Monday night for a video clip of a woman baring her breast that was shown during the broadcast of the Sugar Bowl in New Orleans.

 It was aired coming out of a commercial during the second half of Washington’s 37-31 victory over Texas in a semifinal game of the College Football Playoff.
 A clip of people wandering on Bourbon Street in New Orleans showed a woman pulling down her top to expose her breast.